vcerovski/binfix/README.md

 `:rhs-lbinds` -- OP has let-binds at the beginning of its LHS,<br>
 [*symbol* [*keyword*] **`=`** *expr*]\* *declaration*\*

+`:rhs-fbinds` -- OP has flet-binds at the beginning of its LHS, including optional declarations.

 `:rhs-sbinds` -- OP has symbol-binds as its RHS.
 They are let-binds without annotations or declarations,
 [*symbol* **`=`** *expr*<sup>+</sup>]<sup>+</sup>